 - Processing the Request.
 The Project Director, or his designee when appropriate, will approve or disapprove the request.
 If approved, the request will be forwarded to the project cashier who will record the request and transmit the monies, along with a receipt form, to the member agency.
 Upon receipt of the monies, the member agency will immediately sign and return the receipt form to the cashier.

 - Records.
-For all transactions involving P/I each Project Director must maintain on file the assumed name and signature of all informants to whom member agencies make payments from project funds.
+For all transactions involving the purchase of information, each project must maintain on file the assumed name and signature of all informants to whom member agencies make payments from project funds.

 - Processing the Informant Payee Receipt.
-The original signed informant payee receipt, with a summary of the information received, will be forwarded to the Project Director by the member agency.
-The Project Director will then authenticate the receipt by comparing the signature of the informant payee on the receipt with the signature maintained by the project in a confidential file.
+The original signed informant payee receipt, with a summary of the information received, will be forwarded to the project by the member agency.
+The project will then authenticate the receipt by comparing the signature of the informant payee on the receipt with the signature maintained by the project in a confidential file.
 If discrepancies exist, the Project Director, or his/her designee, will take immediate steps to notify the member agency and ascertain the reason(s) for the discrepancies.
-The member agency must forward written justification to address the discrepancies of the Project Director.
+The member agency must forward written justification to address the discrepancies of the project.
 If satisfactory, the justification will be attached to the informant payee receipt.

 - Informant Management and Utilization.
 All persons who will be utilized as informants should be established as such.
 The specific procedures required in establishing a person as an informant may vary from jurisdiction to jurisdiction but, at a minimum, should include the following:

 - Assignment of an informant code name to protect the informant's identity.

 - Creation of an informant code book controlled by the office head or his/her designee containing:

 (1) Informant's code name;

 (2) Type of informant (i.e., informant, defendant/informant, restricted-use informant);